-Having been dumped out of McLaren, Daniel Ricciardo has his eye on a return in 2024 but of the 10 teams competing where seems the most likely?
+Having been dumped out of McLaren and back at Red Bull as a third driver, Daniel Ricciardo seemingly has his eye on a return in 2024 – but where?

 Ricciardo may have had one of the best reputations in the sport during his Red Bull days but that certainly took a knock the past two years with a sole win at Monza papering over the cracks of his McLaren career.

-The Australian has targeted a 2024 comeback so we thought we’d rank all 10 teams from the least likely to the most likely to offer the Honey Badger a contract.
+Back in the paddock for the first time this season at his home race weekend in Melbourne, it appears Ricciardo already has the itch to return.
+Here we rank all 10 teams from the least likely to the most likely to offer the Honey Badger a contract.

 It was an obvious choice on where to start this ranking.
 Barring an extraordinary turn of events, it is most likely that both Lando Norris and Oscar Piastri will still be racing for McLaren in 2024 and even if that does not prove to be the case, it would take an even weirder run of events for Ricciardo to be the man they turn to.